paperless-ngx/paperless-ngx/docs/administration.rst

 .. warning::

-    Since this command moves your documents around a lot, it is advised to do a backup before.
+    Since this command moves your documents around a lot, it is advised to do a backup beforehand.
 The renaming logic is robust and will never overwrite or delete a file, but you can't ever be careful enough.

 .. code::